 Commodities prices are largely indicative of the global growth slowdown as the slide in commodity prices that began in 2011 shows almost no signs of slowing this year.
 Commodities prices have fallen to their lowest level since 2003, thanks in large part to the slowdown in China’s industrial sector, unexpected resiliency in U.S. shale production, and the strength in the dollar.
 U.S. crude oil prices fell more than 9% in January alone, but have bounced off a more-than-12-year low seen earlier in the month.
 The price of gold rose 5.3% in January, its largest monthly gain in a year, to $1,116.40 a troy ounce.

-Central banks around the world, including the U.S.’s Federal Reserve, continue to implement extraordinary policy measures in an effort to stimulate growth in their respective economies.
+Central banks around the world, including the U.S.’s Federal Reserve, continue to implement extraordinary world interest rate policy measures in an effort to stimulate growth in their respective economies.
 While the Fed left interest rates unchanged in January, a move that was expected, it expressed an increasingly cautious assessment of the global economy, which gave investors more reason to worry.
 Last December, the Fed decided to raise rates for the first time in nearly a decade, citing a healthy labor market and other signs of steady economic growth at the time.
 It had to be the most agonized-over 25 basis point (one-quarter of one percent) interest rate hike in the history of central banking.
 The Fed signaled an increasing concern over falling energy prices and a slowing global economy and reassured the markets that its decisions would continue to depend on the economic environment realities of the time.

 Foreign central banks continue to diverge in policy from the Fed.
 At month’s end, the Bank of Japan (BOJ) announced that it was adopting a negative interest-rate policy, a move that shocked the markets.
 The decision was the latest in a string of central-bank actions.
 Earlier in January, China’s central bank injected cash into the financial system, and the European Central Bank (ECB) suggested it could provide more stimulus for the Eurozone as early as March.
 The BOJ’s decision to join the ECB and the central banks of Sweden, Denmark and Switzerland in negative interest-rate territory would have been virtually unthinkable before the financial crisis, but it’s increasingly common now.